mongodb/mongo-ruby-driver/docs/READ_PREFERENCE.md

 Tag sets are used in conjunction with read preference mode.
 In this example, because we specified a mode of secondary_preferred, if no secondaries can be found that match the tag_set `{:rack => '2'}` then the primary will be used for the query.

-If only one tag set is provided, the set can be passed as a single hash parameter iteself without the enclosing array.
+If only one tag set is provided, the set can be passed as a single hash parameter itself without the enclosing array.

     @collection.find({:name => 'foo'}, :read => :secondary_preferred, :tag_sets => {:rack => '2'})

-Specifiying tag_sets for mode `:primary` is considered an error and will raise a MongoArgumentError as tag_sets do not affect selection of primary members and only primary members can be selected in that particular mode.
+Specifying tag_sets for mode `:primary` is considered an error and will raise a MongoArgumentError as tag_sets do not affect selection of primary members and only primary members can be selected in that particular mode.